Welcome to my website

 Skype me at username; bigbearomaha

-Find me on Google Plus at: Big Bear’s Consulting
+Find the BBE-Tech Google Plus page at: Big Bear’s Apiary Services

 I do live removals, “Rescues”” if you will, of Honey bees and Bumblebees.
 The reasons for this are multiple.

 - It helps to keep bees alive that would otherwise be killed by pesticides or exterminators.

 - It keeps successfully locally adapted, hygienic traits and biological diversity present in our area.

 - It removes bees as a public health and safety threat to people and animals from unfortunate places and relocates them to areas where they can successfully go about their beesiness.